 If you were to die in service whilst in the 50/50 section of the Scheme, the lump sum death grant and any survivor pensions would be worked out as if you were in the main section of the Scheme.
 If you are awarded an ill health pension which includes an amount of enhanced pension, the amount of enhanced pension added to your pension account is worked out as if you were in the main section of the Scheme.

 The 50/50 section is designed to be a short-term option for when times are tough financially.
 Because of this, your employer must re-enrol you back into the main section of the Scheme approximately three years from the date they first have to comply with the automatic enrolment provisions (and approximately every three years after that).
-If you wished to continue in the 50/50 section at that point you would need to make another election to remain in the 50/50 section.
+If you wished to continue in the 50/50 section at that point you would need to make another election.

 There is no limit to the number of times you can elect to move between the main and the 50/50 sections.